sathyamvellal/Awesome/README.md

 Next make sure you have wicked, vicious, blingbling libraries and urxvt installed as per the requirements!
 Replace your rc.lua and theme.lua with mine.
 Make a backup of your original rc.lua and theme.lua files if you like.
+Place the .udisks-glue.conf in home.

 Features
 ========

+v3.2 changelog
++ Shows charging/discharging state (Red 0 for discharging and green 1 for charging)
++ Added calendar widget
++ Added udisks-glue widget.
+Uses udisks for automounting
++ Added icons for use with widgets (themes/default/icons/)

 v3.1 changelog (initial release)
 + blue theme